Duck Breast with Orange Marmalade and Bacon

 Increased water impoundments and food planting in the north combined with the lack of cold fronts, disrupted the migratory cycle of the birds which meant fewer ducks found themselves finding solace in the swamp.
 The ducks that did go south found the swamps filled with Salvinia, an invasive plant that choked out their favorite food, duck weed which left them finding food in the marsh.

-A marsh duck still needs to be plucked.
+Whether it’s a marsh duck or a swamp duck, it needs to be plucked.
 I assure you it is not nearly as glamourous as in the books.
 But I am a firm believer you are missing out if you haven’t done so.
 Besides there is something oddly satisfying to work for your food.

 I’ve had plenty of duck in my adult life, but none of them measured up to camp duck of my youth.
 It’s smoky, earthy, and fresh and has plenty of texture contrast.
 You’ll notice this recipe is quite different from my normal ones.
 It lacks a lot of detail.
 Ingredient amounts don’t matter much.
 It’s camp food and would do it a disservice if we go rigid.
 It will often vary slightly, but will be equally as delicious.